bright-spark/voice-agent-azure-open-ai-services/README.md

 ## Installation

-This is a Python client for interacting with Deepgram's Voice Agent API andd Azure OpenAI Services.
+This is a Python client for interacting with Deepgram's Voice Agent API and Azure OpenAI Services.

 ## Instructions